 If you enjoy dessert bars, you’ll love Bittersweet which serves up delicious desserts, cocktails and coffee.

 They have a small curbside patio area to indulge the desserts that are baked in-house daily.
 Enjoy bourbon with your pie, champagne with your cake, or my favorite, the Espresso Martini.
+You can read more about the owner in this post about Raleigh women-owned businesses!

 The Station at Person Street